Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

     ![Checking credentials](../../Assets/Screenshots/Fulfillment/Settings/Connections/CheckingCredentials.png "[Checking credentials]")

     The *Create connection* view is automatically closed when the connection has been established.
 The *Edit connection* view of the newly created connection is displayed.
-The *Settings* tab is preselected.
+The *Settings* tab is selected.

     ![Edit connection settings](../../Assets/Screenshots/Fulfillment/Settings/Connections/EditConnectionSettings.png "[Edit connection settings]")

-[comment]: <> (Screenshot evtl. ändern?
-Der sieht wie Edit connection aus.)

-6. When necessary, proceed to enable the connection, see [Enable a connection](#enable-a-connection).
+    > [Info] By default, all connections that have been established are first inactive and therefore must be enabled after the connection configuration, see [Enable a connection](#enable-a-connection).

 ## Edit a connection